akmadian/NZXTSharp/README.md

 NZXTSharp is provided under the GNU GPLv3 license, but I want to re-iterate these stipulations:
  - This software is provided as is.
  - This software is provided with no warranty.
- - Neither I, nor any of NZXTSharp collaborators hold any liability for any broken or not working hardware resulting from using this package.
+ - Neither I, nor any of NZXTSharp's collaborators hold any liability for any broken or not working hardware resulting from using this package.
 Please use your best judgement.

  A big thank you to [Pet0203][2] for his help in reverse engineering the protocols and building NZXTSharp.